 Driving while license invalid is a crime that is more commonly referred to as driving while license suspended (or DWLS), and a conviction can carry steep consequences in some cases.
 Repeat offenses or unlicensed drivers involved in certain motor vehicle accidents can result in enhanced penalties.

-Denton Driving with a Suspended License Lawyer
+Driving with a Suspended License Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Were you or your loved one arrested for driving with a suspended driver’s license in the greater Denton area?
 It will be important for you to be sure to retain legal counsel.

-The Law Offices of Richard C. McConathy represents clients in communities throughout Denton County.
+The Law Offices of Richard C. McConathy represent clients in communities throughout Denton County.
 Our firm can provide a complete evaluation of your case as soon as you call (940) 222-8004 or contact us online to set up a free consultation.

 Driving with a Suspended License Charges in Texas